nextcloud/all-in-one/reverse-proxy.md

 1. Make sure that the mastercontainer is able to spawn other containers.
 You can do so by checking that the mastercontainer indeed has access to the Docker socket which might not be positioned in one of the suggested directories like `/var/run/docker.sock` but in a different directory, based on your OS and the way how you installed Docker.
 The mastercontainer logs should help figuring this out.
 You can have a look at them by running `sudo docker logs nextcloud-aio-mastercontainer` after the container is started the first time.
 1. Check if after the mastercontainer was started, the reverse proxy if running inside a container, can reach the provided apache port.
 You can test this by running `nc -z localhost 11000; echo $?` from inside the reverse proxy container.
 If the output is `0`, everything works.
 Alternatively you can of course use instead of `localhost` the ip-address of the host here for the test.
 1. Try to configure everything from scratch if it still does not work!
+1. As last resort, you may disable the domain validation by adding `-e SKIP_DOMAIN_VALIDATION=true` to the docker run command.
+But only use this if you are completely sure that you've correctly configured everything!